aclank/audionook/README.md

             └── chapter_02.mp3
 ```

-This would have 6 unique versions for 5 different books.
+This would have 6 unique versions for 4 total books.
 Some of the books are part of a series (Mistborn Era One) which is itself part of a series (Mistborn) while some books are standalone (Warbreaker)

 The app requires this folder structure so that the books can be organized by author and series which is a way I strongly prefer to browse my library over other audiobook managers I've tried which put books into a long list and that's it.
 It should provide a lot of flexibility to have the app organize books however you like.
 If you do not care about series you can just have `book-_-` folders below each `Author Name` folder.
 Or you can nest them inside \<x> number of `series-_-` folders.